It was a midsummer afternoon.

 After that, I spent years researching; working with plastic surgeons and learning, traveling and studying skincare ingredients and products from all around the world.
 I worked hard to make it happen.

-A few years later I moved to the United States where I could achieve my goal.
+A few years later, in 2006, I moved to the United States where I could achieve my goal.

 And then everything began at the best time of the year...